jjbes/aclanthology-tutorial-reading-lists/README.md

 }
 ```

 Tutorial files (e.g. `2020.acl-tutorials.1.json`) contains metadata of tutorial papers aswell as the article reading list (`readingList`).
-Reading lists objects are presented following the structure provided by the authors of the tutorial and indexed by their Semantic Scholar Academic Graph API `paperId` identifier.
+Reading lists objects are presented following the structure provided by the authors of the tutorial and indexed by their Semantic Scholar Academic Graph API `corpusId` identifier.
 When articles where not present in the Semantic Scholar Academic Graph API, a `null` field is filled to preserve informations of list size and order.

 ```